-This is your Plan Overview page.
+This is your Plan Overview Page.
 It shows your costs for this plan, and how much we pay for your treatment.
 But this only tells you part of the story.
 While this plan overview shows you the types of treatment we cover, it does not list specific procedures.
-For that, you need to look in your benefit booklet.
+For that, you need to look in your benefits book.
 That is where you will see which procedures are covered and which are not.

 Plan Information Contract Term: The effective date of this policy is 12:01 a.m.
-Pacific Time on the first day of April, 2020 at Seattle, Washington and it runs through December 31, 2020.
+Pacific Time on the first day of April, 2021 at Seattle, Washington and it runs through December 31, 2021.
 Benefit Period: This is when your coverage begins and ends.
-Your benefit period is April 1, 2020 - December 31, 2020.
+Your benefit period is April 2021 - December 31, 2021.

-Pediatric Members Adult Members Members 18 years of age and under Members 19 years of age and older Maximum Benefit: No Annual Maximum \$1,250 Annual Plan Maximum \$1,000 Annual TMJ Maximum \$5,000 Lifetime TMJ Maximum Plan Deductible: \$85 per child per year \$50 per adult per year Out of Pocket Maximum: \$350 per child per year to a maximum of \$700 per year for families with 2 or more children NA Premium: Single \$46.32 Single + Spouse \$92.66 Single + Child(ren) \$103.02 Family \$163.82
+Pediatric Members Adult Members

+Members 18 years of age and under Members 19 years of age and older

+No Annual Maximum \$1,250 Annual Plan Maximum

+Maximum Benefit: \$1,000 Annual TMJ Maximum

+\$5,000 Lifetime TMJ Maximum

+Plan Deductible: \$85 per child per year \$50 per adult per year

+Out of Pocket Maximum: \$350 per child per year to a maximum of

+\$700 per year for families with 2 or more NA

+children

+Single \$45.51

+Premium: Single + Spouse \$91.04

+Single + Child(ren) \$101.22

+Family \$160.96

-Adult Benefits Covered Dental Benefits Amount of Maximum Allowable Fee DDWA Pays: Class I: Diagnostic and Preventive Services, and Accidental Injury 100% - without having to meet your deductible Class II: Sedation and Palliative Treatment, Restorative Services, 50% - after meeting your deductible Oral Surgery, Periodontics, and Endodontics 3070 - after meeting your deductible Class III: Restorative Services (Crowns), Periodontics, 50% - after meeting your deductible Prosthodontics, Implants and Temporomandibular Joint Benefits 50% - after meeting your deductible
+Adult Benefits Covered Dental Benefits Amount of Maximum Allowable Fee DDWA Pays: Class I: Diagnostic and Preventive Services 100% - without having to meet your deductible Class II: Sedation and Palliative Treatment, Restorative Services, Oral Surgery, Periodontics and Endodontics 50% - after meeting your deductible Class III: Restorative Services (Crowns), Periodontics, Prosthodontics, Implants and Temporomandibular Joint Benefits 50% - after meeting your deductible Accidental Injury 100% - without having to meet your deductible